zutigrm/gutenberg/packages/components/src/popover/README.md

  - Type: `String`
  - Required: No

- ### noArrow

- Set this to hide the arrow which visually indicates what the popover is anchored to.
-Note that the arrow will not display if `position` is set to `"middle center"`.

- - Type: `Boolean`
- - Required: No
- - Default: `true`

 ### anchorRect

 A custom `DOMRect` object at which to position the popover. `anchorRect` is used when the position (custom `DOMRect` object) of the popover needs to be fixed at one location all the time.